Current Construction Lane Closures in Martin County

 Westbound SW Tunis Avenue motorists will be detoured to southbound SW Chartwell Street/SW Rice Avenue to SW Port St. Lucie Boulevard

-To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Thrift Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Friday, April 25, for roadway reconstruction.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, SW Thrift Avenue at SW Port St. Lucie Boulevard, is closed around-the-clock through approximately 5 p.m., Wednesday, April 30, for roadway reconstruction.
 This closure was implemented on Wednesday, Feb.
 26. If weather or unforeseen circumstances arise, SW Thrift Avenue will reopen by Friday, May 2.
-Please click here to view the detour flyer for more information.
+Please see the attached detour flyer for more information.

 Northbound and southbound SW Port St. Lucie Boulevard to eastbound SW Thrift Avenue motorists will be detoured via SW Trouville Avenue and SW Voyager Street to SW Thrift Avenue.